zama-ai/tfhe-rs/tfhe/docs/c_api/shortint-api.md

 target_compile_options(${EXECUTABLE_NAME} PRIVATE -Werror)
 ```

-### Commented code of a PBS doubling a 2 bits encrypted message using `TFHE-rs C API`.
+### Commented code of a PBS doubling a 2-bits encrypted message using `TFHE-rs C API`.

-The steps required to perform the multiplication by 2 of a 2 bits ciphertext using a PBS are detailed.
+The steps required to perform the multiplication by 2 of a 2-bits ciphertext using a PBS are detailed.
 This is NOT the most efficient way of doing this operation, but it can help to show the management required to run a PBS manually using the C API.

 WARNING: The following example does not have proper memory management in the error case to make it easier to fit the code on this page.